 2020/21 Scientific Travel and Sustainability

-The Themenklasse 2020/21 analyzed scientific business trips and travels, a substantial source of CO2 emissions at Humboldt-Universität zu Berlin (HU).
+The Scholarship 2020/21 analyzed scientific business trips and travels, a substantial source of CO2 emissions at Humboldt University to Berlin (HU).
 Both quantitative and qualitative methods were used to provide the data basis of the effects of scientific travel and to map their explanatory patterns.
 Eventually, options for action were identified to compensate emitted CO2 emissions.
-The interplay of these three sub-areas is intended to function as a basis for a change towards more climate-conscious travel and the implementation of a CO2-compensation system at the university.
+The interplay of these three sub-areas was intended to function as a basis for a change towards more climate-conscious travel and the implementation of a CO2-compensation system at the university.

-The study found that a fundamental rethinking of scientific travel as well as the compensation of the CO2 emissions can help to significantly reduce HU’s ecological footprint.
-By implementing this, the university could take a big step towards becoming a sustainable university and perhaps even become a role model.
-However, the Themenklasse demonstrated that there is still considerable need for improvement in this area.
+The study found that a fundamental rethinking of scientific travel as well as the compensation of the CO2 emissions could help to significantly reduce the universities ecological footprint.
+By implementing this, HU could take a big step towards becoming a sustainable university and perhaps even become a role model.
+However, the Scholarship demonstrated that there is still considerable need for improvement in this area.

-The Themenklasse 2020/21 also positions itself emphatically on the possibilities and responsibility in the academic field for more sustainability.
+The Scholarship also positioned itself emphatically on the possibilities and responsibility in the academic field for more sustainability.

 Maame Appiah-Nuamah, Richard Berner, Sophia Schroth, Jonas Wittern and Lysianne Wolf

-The subgroup of the Themenklasse students intended to quantify the current greenhouse gas emissions of scientific travels related to the Humboldt-Universität zu Berlin (HU).
+The subgroup of the Themenklasse students intended to quantify the current greenhouse gas emissions of scientific travels related to the Humboldt university.
 The students examined documents from the travel office at the university and analyzed 100 random drawn travel applications and reimbursements from 2019.
-The extrapolation showed that 6300 ± 500 scientific travels where conducted, resulting in 4850t ± 1950t CO2-emissions.
-The variance is caused by the relatively small sample size.
+The extrapolation showed that 6300 ± 500 scientific travels where conducted, resulting in 4850t ± 1950t CO2-emissions (variance is caused by a relatively small sample size).
 By means of travel inside the European Union, two out of three trips were undertaken by train, whereas outside of the EU, two out of three trips were undertaken by plane.
 The results of the group showed conclusively that short-distanced intercontinental flights resulted in the highest greenhouse gas emissions from scientific travels.

 Antonia Gipp, Theresa Hohmann, Hannah Prawitz, Jana Katharina Stahl, Patricia Usée and Yannic Vitz